nanobox-io/nanobox-docs/source/getting-started/network-storage.html.md

 In a distributed application architecture, there are multiple isolated filesystems.
 To ensure consistency across code services, code service filesystems are read-only.
 This prevents them from writing themselves out of sync, but it poses a problem in the case where an app does need to write to the filesystem.

 ### The Problem
-Because each code service has its own isolated filsytem, anything written to the filesystem is inaccessable to other code services.
+Because each code service has its own isolated filsystem, anything written to the filesystem is inaccessible to other code services.

 **For example:** An app allows users to upload images.
 Images are uploaded through web1, but then processed into smaller sizes by worker1.
 Because web1's filesystem is isolated, the worker would never be able to access the uploaded images.